-Foreign investors are required under the EB-5 Program to document the lawful source of any funds invested in a new commercial enterprise (NCE) in the United States.
-United States Citizenship and Immigration Services (USCIS) therefore requests that investors using proceeds from the sale of real estate to make up the investment amount provide supporting documents to evidence that those funds have been obtained lawfully.
-This is required both by the EB-5 Program and by U.S. laws.
+Foreign investors are required under the EB-5 program to document the lawful source of any funds invested in a new commercial enterprise (NCE) in the United States.
+Hence, United States Citizenship and Immigration Services (USCIS) requests that investors using proceeds from the sale of real estate to make up the investment amount provide supporting documents to evidence that those funds have been obtained lawfully.
+This is required both by the EB-5 program and by U.S. laws.

 - The investor must submit a capital source statement explaining that the investment funds are derived from the sale of real estate.
 Additionally, the investor must detail how he or she obtained the real estate, for example, how the funds used to purchase the real estate were acquired.
 The investor must also include a bank statement proving receipt of the sale proceeds.

 - The investor must provide the purchase contract and sales contract for the real estate.

 - To establish ownership of the property, the investor must submit an ownership certificate as well as any tax certificates to evidence the payment of taxes related to the property.

 - The investor must also include with the application his or her personal income tax returns for the previous five years.
 An investor legitimately unable to provide these records, as in countries where government records are destroyed after a certain length of time, may instead furnish a declaration from a tax professional from his or her country of origin detailing the necessary information and stating why official records are no longer

 An investor using real estate sale proceeds to fund an EB-5 investment will likely need to provide additional documentation to more fully trace the path of the investment funds prior to the purchase of the real estate.
 For example, an investor who has been gifted the real estate property will need to submit a gift letter and capital source statement from the person who has bestowed the property, whereas a person who has purchased real estate using his or her salary will need to support that claim with employment records and additional bank statements.